If you follow along on Instagram, you would know that last week the final piece in my home office and lady room decorating puzzle arrived.

 So, come on a pictorial tour of this beautiful space with me.

 I’m completely in love with the floor boards, high ceilings and fret work features in our house.
 They proved perfect canvas for the splashes of colour I love so much.
-(Chair and trolley: IKEA; cabinet: Retrojan)
+(Chair and trolley: IKEA; cabinet: RJ Living)

 Those hot legs on the artwork were based on mine.
 Kidding.
 Sort of.
 This was the original Denise Daffara painting I commissioned for the first SY logo in 2008.
 (Cushions: The Brown Trading Company with Kerrie Hess illustrations; red lips: The W Hotel, Seminyak)